KrishnaCD93/python-projects/README.md

-# python-projects
-# projects from the big book of small python projects.
+# projects from the big book of small projects.